MarceloDVLP/VenturusChallenge/README.md

 The app has two main features:

-1) The Photo Gallery
+1) The Photo Gallery: Lists photos on a collectionView and paginate the API when user scrolls to the end of list.

-2) The Photo Detail
+2) The Photo Detail: Shows the detail of an item

 ## Network Layer